tylercamp/palcalc/README.md

 ## Save File Support

 Save file parsing is in `PalCalc.SaveReader`, which is a partial C# port of [palworld-save-tools](https://github.com/cheahjs/palworld-save-tools).
-By default this will not preserve the full parsed data of a save file, but this can be changed by adding the `ARCHIVE_PRESERVE` build flag.
 See the project's [README](./PalCalc.SaveReader/) for more information.

 ## Data and Solver Model